-This section is devoted to define the concept of relative $n$-tensor nilpotent degree of a finite group $G$ and its subgroup $H$.
-Then we abtain some results on new concept. \begin{definition} Let $H$ be a subgroup of a finite group $G$.
-We define the relative $n$-tensor nilpotent degree of $H$ in $G$ as the following ratio.
+This section is devoted to define the concept of relative $n$-tensor nilpotent degree of a finite group $G$ and a subgroup $H$.
+Then we obtain some results on this concept. \begin{definition} Let $H$ be a subgroup of a finite group $G$.
+We define the relative $n$-tensor nilpotent degree of $H$ in $G$ as